ghuntley/ghuntley.github.io/_posts/2016-10-11-semantic-versioning-of-xamarin-applications.md

 ## Decision Tree

 When determining what to increment when there are multiple changes, choose the highest kind of change and reset the suffix numbers back to zero.
+The MAJOR number is owned by the business and should only be incremented as directed as per your sales and marketing plan.

 **MAJOR when:**